oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 ## About DigitalOcean

 DigitalOcean is a cloud services company founded in 2011 by brothers Ben and Moisey Uretsky.
-The headquarters are in New York City in the United States, and they also have offices in Massachusetts and Bangalore.
-Last March 2022, it reached its IPO (Initial Public Offering) and some press articles describe it as the cloud services provider for small businesses: "Cloud services for the Little Guy".
+Their headquarters are in New York City in the United States, and they also have offices in Massachusetts and Bangalore.
+Last March 2022, DigitalOcean reached its IPO (Initial Public Offering), and some press articles describe it as the cloud services provider for small businesses: "Cloud services for the Little Guy".

 {% img blog/jhipster-digital-ocean/do-logo.png alt:"DigitalOcean Logo" width:"200" %}{: .center-image }

 DigitalOcean Kubernetes (DOKS) is a managed Kubernetes service that lets you deploy Kubernetes clusters without the complexities of handling the control pane and containerized infrastructure.
 Clusters are compatible with standard Kubernetes toolchains and integrate natively with DigitalOcean load balancers and block storage volumes.
 DOKS offers fast provisioning and deployment, and provides a free high-availability control pane, for reliability management.
 It can also provide a Cluster Autoscaler that automatically adjusts the size of the cluster by adding or removing nodes based on the cluster's capacity to schedule pods.
 Pricing for Kubernetes workloads is based on resources required by the cluster, droplets, block storage, and load balancers.

-The company publishes its data center [certification reports](https://www.digitalocean.com/trust/certification-reports) on its web, and all the data centers have approved two or more of the following certifications: SOC (System and Organization Controls) 1 Type II, SOC 2 Type II, SOC 3 Type II, ISO/IEC 27001:2013 (Security techniques - Information security management systems).
+The company publishes its data center [certification reports](https://www.digitalocean.com/trust/certification-reports) on its website, and all the data centers have approved two or more of the following certifications: SOC (System and Organization Controls) 1 Type II, SOC 2 Type II, SOC 3 Type II, and ISO/IEC 27001:2013 (Security techniques - Information security management systems).
 PCI-DSS (Payment Card Industry - Data Security Standard) has been certified in all data centers.

 ## Set up a microservices architecture for Kubernetes